The Art of Emotional Intelligence in Tech: Debugging the Human OS

 While we’re focused on tech, there’s much to learn from other sectors:

-• Healthcare: A Harvard Business Review study found that patients who felt understood by their doctors were more likely to adhere to treatment plans.
+Healthcare: A Harvard Business Review study found that patients who felt understood by their doctors were more likely to adhere to treatment plans.
 In tech, this translates to users who feel understood being more likely to adopt and stick with our products.
+Consider how you can build empathy into your user research and product design processes.

-• Education: Wharton School research shows a correlation between teacher emotional intelligence and student achievement.
+Education: Wharton School research shows a correlation between teacher emotional intelligence and student achievement.
 For us, this underscores the importance of emotionally intelligent mentorship in developing junior developers.
+How can we create mentorship programs that focus not just on technical skills, but also on emotional growth?

-• Negotiation: Stanford University emphasizes active listening and perspective-taking in successful negotiations.
+Negotiation: Stanford University emphasizes active listening and perspective-taking in successful negotiations.
 These skills are crucial when working with stakeholders, from product managers to clients.
+Practice active listening in your next meeting - you might be surprised at what you learn.

 Building an EQ-Driven Company Culture